dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

   ![Explicit loading example](read-related-data/_static/explicit-loading.png)

 * [Lazy loading](/ef/core/querying/related-data#lazy-loading).
 When the entity is first read, related data isn't retrieved.
 The first time a navigation property is accessed, the data required for that navigation property is automatically retrieved.
 A query is sent to the database each time a navigation property is accessed for the first time.
-Lazy loading can hurt performance, for example when developers use N+1 patterns, loading a parent and enumerating through children.
+Lazy loading can hurt performance, for example when developers use [N+1 queries](https://www.bing.com/search?q=N%2B1+queries).
+N+1 queries load a parent and enumerate through children.

 ## Create Course pages